gcc-mirror/gcc/gcc/config/sh/sh.md

 ;; Let combine see that we can get the MSB and LSB into the T bit ;; via shll and shlr.
 This allows it to plug it into insns that can have ;; the T bit as an input (e.g. addc).
-;; FIXME: On SH2A use bld #0,Rn instead of shlr to avoid mutating the input.
+;; On SH2A use bld #0,Rn instead of shlr to avoid mutating the input.
 (define_insn_and_split "*reg_lsb_t"
   [(set (reg:SI T_REG)
 	(and:SI (match_operand:SI 0 "arith_reg_operand")